The Pre-Physical Therapy program at Regis College prepares you for the rigors of a doctor of physical therapy degree.

-A list of physical therapy programs, including admissions deadlines and entrance requirements, can be found on the American Physical Therapy Association website.
+A list of physical therapy programs, including admission deadlines and entrance requirements, can be found on the American Physical Therapy Association website.
 Additionally, students can also find information on individual school requirements for physical therapy experience on the Physical Therapist Centralized Application Service (PTCAS) website.

 Below are some of the common courses required by DPT programs across the country and that are offered through Regis College's physical therapy program.

 |Course Subject||# of Semesters||Regis Course Number to fulfill requirement|

 |General Chemistry and Organic Chemistry||Most schools require 2 semesters of general chemistry with lab.
 Some schools may additionally require 2 semesters of organic chemistry with lab or biochemistry||

 |Biology||2 semesters, some schools require and additional upper level biology class such as immunology, genetics, or cell biology||

 |Psychology||1 or 2 semesters of an introductory psychology course||

 |Math||Math requirements vary between programs.
 Most programs require statistics.
 Some schools require a combination.||

 |Physics||2 semesters with lab||

 |Motor Learning||Some schools recommend||